fehmi/simply.js/docs/component-communication.md

 </script>
 ```

-## Short Story Long About Props
+## Detailed Explanation of Props

-There are 4 ways to define them
+There are four primary ways to define properties (props):

-1. Inside of a component class `class { props = {"myProp": "myValue"} }`.
+1.  **Within a component class:**
+    `class { props = {"myProp": "myValue"} }`
-2. As an inline attribute direcly with
+2.  **As an inline attribute directly in HTML:**
+    `<my-app myProp='{a: "b"}'>`
-   <br> `<my-app myProp='{a: "b"}'>`You may to stringify the value and wrap it with single quote if you want to store objects, arrays etc with this way.
-After stringify you may want to replace single quotes like this:
+    If you need to store objects, arrays, or similar complex data types using this method, you may need to stringify the value and wrap it with single quotes.
+After stringifying, you might also need to replace single quotes within the string, like this:

    ```js
    objToPropString: function (obj) {